Kate Ho: Career

 Before starting her career in academia, Ho served as a Chief of Staff to the Minister of State for Health, for the UK Government Department of Health.
 She then worked at McKinsey & Company, Inc, for two years before beginning her graduate studies.
 She joined Columbia University's Department of Economics as an assistant professor in 2005 and was tenured in 2013.
 She moved to Princeton University in 2018.

-Ho is currently a co-editor at Econometrica.
+At her death, Ho was a co-editor at Econometrica.
 She was previously an editor at the RAND Journal of Economics and a co-editor at the American Economic Journal: Economic Policy.
-From 2018 to 2024 she was co-director (with Janet Currie) of Princeton's Center for Health and Wellbeing.
+From 2018 to 2024, she was co-director (with Janet Currie) of Princeton's Center for Health and Wellbeing.

+Death

+Ho died from cancer in New York on 8 December 2025, at the age of 53.

 Awards and recognition

-Ho is an elected fellow of the Econometric Society and a research associate at the National Bureau of Economic Research (NBER).
+Ho was an elected fellow of the Econometric Society and a research associate at the National Bureau of Economic Research (NBER).
 She gave the Fisher-Schultz Lecture of the Econometric Society in Copenhagen in 2021.

 In 2006, Ho received the Richard Stone Prize in Applied Econometrics for her paper, "The Welfare Effects of Restricted Hospital Choice in the US Medical Care Market".
 Her paper “Insurer-Provider Networks in the Medical Care Market” received the Arrow Award for Best Health Economics Paper in 2010 from the International Health Economics Association (iHEA).
-In 2020 Kate Ho and Robin Lee won the Frisch Medal from the Econometric Society for their paper "Insurer Competition in Health Care Markets”.
+In 2020, Kate Ho and Robin Lee won the Frisch Medal from the Econometric Society for their paper "Insurer Competition in Health Care Markets”.